ProKoMoProject/A-hybrid-model-for-day-ahead-electricity-price-forecasting-combining-fundamental-and-stochastic-mod/README.md

 Step 4: Post-Processing

 To forecast the individual point predictions of the six sub-models (univariate and multivariate), run file "4a_Post-processing step - Point prediction.m".
+To run the code, an excel-file containing three columns (date, real_observation, prediction) (in that order) needs to be prepared.
+The real observations describe the actual day-ahead prices, and the predictions the price estimators generated after the energy system optimisation step.
+Another excel-file with the two columns "date" and "wind generation" needs to be included as well.
+The used day-ahead wind generation forecast is provided by the ENTSO-E transparency platform.
+Last, an excel-file containing holidays is needed.
+The file is provided in the folder 01/data.
+All filenames, sheetnames and the path of the files are set in the source code.

 The probabilistic forecast is calculated through file "4b_Post-processing step - Probabilistic prediction.py".
+Therefore, two excel-files are needed.
+The first file contains two sheets.
+In the first sheet "UVMV", a column with timestemps and six addiitional columns is provided.
+The six columns are filled with the six individual point predictions generated with the source code "4a_Post-processing step - Point prediction.m".
+Corresponding predictions can be found in the excel file "hybrid model - results of the steps.xlsx" in folder 03/results, as they are a result of the fourth step as well.
+The second sheet contains a column with the same timestemps and a column with the final point prediction of the hybrid model.
+It can be found in the excel file "hybrid model - point and probabilistic forecasts of the day-ahead electricity price.xlsx" in folder "03/results".
+Last, an excel-file containing the actual day-ahead prices needs to be included.
+The paths, filenames (and sheetnames) can be set in the source code.

 ### Results from the paper
 All results generated with the hybrid model are uploaded in the folder "03/results".